Core concepts

 The simple explanation

-Artificial intelligence is the bigger category.
+Artificial intelligence is the broad category.
 It describes systems designed to do tasks that feel intelligent: understanding language, analyzing information, making recommendations, recognizing patterns, planning actions, or helping solve complex problems.

-Machine learning is a subset inside that category.
-It trains models on data so they improve over time instead of relying only on hand-written rules.
-In practice, a lot of what people casually call AI is actually a machine learning system inside a larger application.
+Machine learning is the data-learning layer inside many of those systems.
+It trains models on examples so they improve over time instead of relying only on hand-written rules.
+In practice, a lot of what people casually call AI is an ML model wrapped inside a larger product.

 AI and ML in one view